Meyliservet Kadın: Marriage

 Some months went by, the holidays came around, and Murad who at the time was the heir apparent, called at his sister's villa in order to pay his respects.
-Although Murad liked blond girls, so his sister Refia selected a blond girl for him whom she trained especially for the prince.
-Her manners were excellent but Murad did not even notice her: Meyliserver had caught his eye.
-After the dinner the orchestra struck up and European music started and people started dancing, Murad summoned Meyliservet and danced with her.
+Murad had a preference for blond girls, so his sister Refia selected a blond girl for him whom she trained especially for the prince.
+Her manners were excellent, but Murad did not even notice her: Meyliserver had caught his eye.
+After the dinner, the orchestra struck up and European music started and people started dancing, Murad summoned Meyliservet and danced with her.
 When Princess Refia noticed what was happening, she was reluctant to tell her brother that she had groomed the blonde girl for him, so she pulled her other brother Prince Kemaleddin aside and asked him to do so.
 Prince Kemaleddin approached Prince Murad on some pretext and relayed to him what their sister had said, but he received this reply from Prince Murad: "I don't care for that blonde girl.
 I'd like our sister to give me the girl I danced with".
 Refia Sultan sent Meyliservet forthwith to the apartments of the Heir located at the Dolmabahçe Palace, where she married Murad on 8 June 1874.
 On 2 July 1875, she gave birth to her only child, a daughter, Fehime Sultan.
 The baby girl was kept secret until Murad became sultan, because the Ottoman princes were then forbidden to have children before ascending the throne, although Murad had already had four, thanks to the favour of his uncle Sultan Abdülaziz.

 Murad ascended the throne on 30 May 1876, after the deposition of his uncle Sultan Abdulaziz, Meyliservet was given the title of "Fourth Kadın".
 After reigning for three months, Murad was deposed on 30 August 1876, due to mental instability and was imprisoned in the Çırağan Palace.
 Meyliservet and her one-year-old daughter also followed Murad into confinement.